Separating measurable recurrence from strong recurrence via rigidity sequences: Finding independence via continuous measures

-To verify that $\mathcal R^{\bullet}$ and $\mathcal R_{k}$ satisfy condition (P), note the following: if for infinitely many $k$, the set $E+m$ is a set of $\frac{1}{k}$-recurrence for every $|m|\leq k$, then every translate of $E$ is a set of recurrence.
-This implication follows immediately from the definitions.
-Conditions (C1), (C2), and (C3) are easily verified from the definition of $\mathcal I^{(k)}$.
-The inclusion (\ref{eqn:QnIsInRn}) shows that the condition (KS) is satisfied.
+Here condition (P1) simply means that if, for infinitely many $n$, $E+g_{j}$ is a set of $\frac{1}{n}$-recurrence for every $j\leq n$, then every translate of $E$ is a set of recurrence; this implication follows immediately the relevant definitions.